A Reference Architecture for Designing Foundation Model based Systems

 \subsection{Supply chain layer}

-{The supply chain layer includes all components involved in developing and procuring both AI components (including FMs) and non-AI components.
+The supply chain layer includes all components involved in developing and procuring both AI components (including FMs) and non-AI components.
 FM providers can use reinforcement learning from human feedback (RLHF) to fine-tune the FM's behaviour and produce more accurate and responsible responses.
 RLHF allows humans to provide feedback on the quality of the responses and uses this feedback to adjust the model's parameters.
 The FM is then trained to maximise the reward it receives from human feedback, which can improve its accuracy and responsible AI related qualities over time.
 Parameter-efficient fine-tuning techniques, e.g., LoRA~\footnote{https://github.com/microsoft/LoRA}, can reduce the number of training parameters by 10,000 times and decreasing GPU usage by threefold.
+The external tools or models information, such as API or model description, can be maintained in the \textbf{tool/model registry}.
 All components procured from third parties can be associated with a bill of materials (BOM) that records their supply chain details, which can include responsible AI (RAI) metrics or verifiable RAI credentials.
 This procurement information can be maintained in an \textbf{AIBOM registry}.
-FMs can refuse to call the third party components or systems that fail to provide registered AIBOM information.
-To ensure auditability, the \textbf{co-versioning registry} pattern can be applied to co-version the AI artifacts, such as external/sovereign FMs, fine-tuned FMs, and training/testing datasets.}
+FMs can refuse to call the third party components or tools/models that fail to provide registered AIBOM information.
+To ensure auditability, the \textbf{co-versioning registry} pattern can be applied to co-version the AI artifacts, such as external/sovereign FMs, fine-tuned FMs, and training/testing datasets.